-The journey consumes time and must be it’s own reward in order to be worth it.
+The journey to get there takes time and must be its own reward.
 There is no point in learning to trade if you don’t enjoy the process!

 In my opinion one can only reach mastery when driven by an intrinsic passion for the very act of performing said craft.
 Extrinsic motivators, such as the aforementiond accumulation of wealth, won’t allow you to make it through the learning curve.
 It is likely that you will drop out at one point!
 It requires passion to dust yourself off over and over again and keep going.
 Let me tell you that you will become very efficient at “dusting off” as a self-taught trader!
 Especially during your early years.